secretstartups/handbook/business-technology/end-user-services/onboarding-access-requests/index.html.md

 Part of the IT Ops replacement laptop process is providing each team-member with instructions about how to return their old laptop (whether outdated or broken).
 All laptops must be returned **within 2 weeks of receiving the replacement laptop**, so please prioritize transferring information between laptops within this timeframe.

-If an offboarded employee decides not to purchase and is not under a current litigation hold, then we will provide a shipping label free of charge so the laptop can be sent to an IT Support Analyst for data santization and storage or repurposing.
+If an offboarded employee decides not to purchase and is not under a current litigation hold, then we will provide a shipping label free of charge so the laptop can be sent to an IT Support Analyst for data sanitization and storage or repurposing.

 (If the IT department has record of a current litigation hold for the offboarded employee please consult with Legal before proceeding.)